apify/crawlee/README.md

 });
 ```

-### 7 - Run actor as an API
+### Run actor as an API
-This example shows shows an actor that has short runtime - just few seconds.
-It opens a webpage
+This example shows shows an actor that has a short run time - just few seconds.
+It opens a web page
-http://goldengatebridge75.org/news/webcam.html that contains webcam stream from Golden Gate
+http://goldengatebridge75.org/news/webcam.html that contains webcam stream from the Golden Gate
 bridge, takes a screenshot and saves it as output.
 This makes actor executable on Apify platform
 synchronously with a single request that also returns its output.

-Example is shared in library under https://www.apify.com/apify/example-golden-gate-webcam
+The example is shared in the Apify library at https://www.apify.com/apify/example-golden-gate-webcam
-so you can easily run it with request to
+so you can easily run it by sending a POST request to
 https://api.apify.com/v2/acts/apify~example-golden-gate-webcam/run-sync?token=[YOUR_API_TOKEN]
 ```javascript
 const Apify = require('apify');